-There will always be first steps you take when launching something.
-However, I noticed in the last couple years how people tend to skip the most important measures of establishing a new business.
-Too many times, we are caught up in the lure and excited about a business that we forget key components that help us stand on a solid foundation.
+There will always be the first steps you take when launching something.
+However, in the last couple of years, I noticed how people tend to skip the most important measures of establishing a new business.
+Too often, we are caught up in the lure and excited about a business that we forget key components that help us stand on a solid foundation.
 Here are the seven first things you should become consumed with before you worry about making a dollar or being on Oprah’s holiday list guide.

 Your Company Name

-Who is your business and what shall it be called?
+Who is your business, and what shall it be called?
 What is in a name, but everything that holds the balance of your business.
-Personally, I believe you can rebrand, change colors and design websites over and over until you’re blue in the face, but you’re company is just that your name.
-Most times people end up forced to change their name for legal reason.
+Personally, I believe you can rebrand, change colors, and design websites over and over until you’re blue in the face, but your company is just that your name.
+Most times, people end up forced to change their names for legal reasons.
 This is one setting up your legal entity is important and doing your trademark research.
 Take your time coming up with your company name.
-It must not only resonate with you, but those who will come to know your business.
+It must not only resonate with you but those who will come to know your business.

-Once you have chosen a name for your small business is it important to set the legal aspects in motion.
+Once you have chosen a name for your small business, it is important to set the legal aspects in motion.
 Some people will say you’re fine being a sole proprietor and leave it at that.
 However, I insisted you learn the difference between all the legal entities out there and determine which is best for you.
-A couple of years ago, Brandi wrote a post on LLC vs Sole Proprietor that shades a lot of light on which one is best for your business needs.
-In addition to that, I suggest going to get your DBA; Doing Business As for your local city filled out.
+A couple of years ago, Brandi wrote a post on LLC vs. Sole Proprietor that sheds a lot of light on which one is best for your business needs.
+In addition to that, I suggest going to get your DBA, Doing Business As for your local city filled out.
 In my current city, it is only $7 per business.
 Having all this documentation ready will help you set up your business banking account.

 Business Checking & Savings Account

 Separate your business finances from your personal finances as soon as possible.
-You do not want the two mixing.
-As stated above, once you have your paperwork in order you can find a local bank or credit union to work with.
-I believe you should visit several and determine which one that is best for you.
+You do not want the two mixings.
+As stated above, once you have your paperwork in order, you can find a local bank or credit union to work with.
+I believe you should visit several and determine which one is best for you.
 Establishing a relationship with your bankers will be crucial when growing and scaling your business.
 You want both a checking and savings account for your business.
-It is important for you to save a minimum of 10% of your income to help with taxes, fees and more that might come up.
+You need to save a minimum of 10% of your income to help with taxes, fees, and more that might come up.

 Social Media Handles

 There are over 300+ social media platforms out there for your business to be on.
 No, I do not suggest spreading yourself thin and jumping on each one of them.
-If you want, you can acquire your name on the platforms, that way others will not utilize your company name.
-However, I suggest picking 2-4 platforms you personal like and won’t mind engaging others on.
+If you want, you can acquire your name on the platforms; that way, others will not utilize your company name.
+However, I suggest picking 2-4 platforms you personally like and won’t mind engaging others.
 The engagement part is how you grow your business.
-Yes, I believe in automation of social media platforms, but I believe you must engage if you want to build.
-Find that platforms you feel most comfortable on and go from there.
+Yes, I believe in the automation of social media platforms, but I believe you must engage if you want to build.
+Find the platforms you feel most comfortable on and go from there.

-Purchase your domain aka your url name asap.
-Personally, I believe it is better to have a .com than to have a .net or something else.
-When you’re purchasing your domain name, do not get caught up in the sauce thats only “.99 cents” or some other cheap price.
+Purchase your domain, aka your URL name, asap.
+Personally, I believe it is better to have a .com than a .net or something else.
+When you’re purchasing your domain name, do not get caught up in the sauce that only “.99 cents” or some other cheap price.
 Make sure you buy the domain name for a couple of years.
 Yes, it will be a little more pricey, but these companies do not share with you that you must renew every year, and it can be as much as $15 a year after the first year.
 Lock in a good rate if possible.

 Business Email Address